atchyuni/sat-ar-app/README.md

 * Go to File -> Build Settings and ensure all scenes are added
 * Update server_api in MobileUnitySampleHandler.cs to http://localhost:5000/process-avatar
 * Update serverUrl in DisplayUI.cs to http://localhost:5000
-* Store MetaPerson client ID and secret and Supabase url and anon key as Secrets asset under Resources folder
+* Store MetaPerson client ID and secret and Supabase url and anon key as Secrets under Resources/
 * Build and run project on target device

 ## Project Structure